 Your participation in the bargaining process is critical to achieving a strong contract that is acceptable to you.

-For a sample of the representational work that we are involved in on behalf of Teamsters at the DOC, check out the new DOC facility news section of the website.
+For a sample of the representational work on behalf of Teamsters at the DOC for the month of December, check out the DOC facility news section of the website.

-The work described in the section is by no means comprehensive.
-The facility news section will be updated on a bi-monthly basis and can be accessed in the member center under Department of Corrections and Law Enforcement.
+Keep in mind that the work described in the facility news section is not comprehensive.
+The section will be updated on a bi-monthly basis and can be accessed in the member center under Department of Corrections and Law Enforcement.

 Any feedback or suggestions you have would be appreciated.
 Thank you!